 Step 5: Poke holes into your cake.
 I used the knife sharpening rod that came with my knife set.
 You can also use a straw, chopstick, or another poker.
 You want the holes to be close together so the pudding can run down into the holes and set in the holes.

-Step 6: Make the instant pudding according to directions.
-I really recommend using regular milk to make your pudding.
+Step 6: Make the instant pudding according to the directions.
+I recommend using regular milk to make your pudding.
 The non-dairy milk options do not set very well compared to regular milk.

-Step 7: Pour the pudding quickly over the cake and cover it with plastic wrap.
+Step 7: Pour the pudding over the cake and cover it with plastic wrap.
 Put it into the refrigerator to allow the pudding to set.

 Step 8: In 2 hours, remove the cake and frost.
 You can use the cream cheese frosting recipe in my gluten free vanilla cake or this delicious buttercream frosting in this gluten free unicorn cake recipe.